engineering cogs arranged on a technical drawing

 Teaching and learning

+Teaching includes lectures and lab classes together with tutorials.
 For the practical aspects of the course you will work, with a partner or as part of a small team, in our well-equipped engineering labs.
-On your third year project you will work individually with an academic member of staff.
+On your third year project you will work individually under the supervision of an academic member of staff.

 Continuous assessment of your experimentation, computing, design and project work will contribute about 30-50% of your overall mark, with the rest based on your performance in exams for each module.
 You will also be expected to give presentations about your work.